 Overview

-The Campaign for Regional Broadcasting Midlands aims to promote the Midlands as a place to create and make television & radio.
-There has been a gradual migration away from the region by the major broadcasters and the result is that this important, diverse and highly populated region is now virtually absent from the airwaves.
+The Campaign for Regional Broadcasting and Production aims to promote the nations and regions as places to create and make television & radio.
+In particular, we are concerned there has been a gradual migration away from the Midlands by the major broadcasters.
+The result is that this important, diverse and highly populated region is now virtually absent from the airwaves.

 We will make the case for a fairer and more equitable share of broadcasting expenditure in the Midlands.
 The talent is here and we have an enviable location - at the centre of the UK population, close to everywhere.